-Betta Fish Sickness, Diseases, Illness, Troubleshooting
+Betta Fish Sickness, Diseases, Illness, Problems Troubleshooting & Behavior Before Death

 • Bloat: Can be caused by dropsy (see more below), overfeeding, constipation, a diet lacking in variety, or infections.